About me

 Written by Noela Mogga

 Hi there.
 My name is Noela Mogga.
 I am a physician, mother, food blogger.
 I was born in South Sudan.
-I plan to showcase tasty South Sudan food recipes, traditional customs, and natural beauty regimens.
-When I am not busy practicing Anesthesiology in my adopted state of Texas, I can be found whipping delicious meals for my husband and children.
+I showcase tasty South Sudan food recipes, traditional customs, and natural beauty regimens.
+When I am not busy practicing Anesthesiology in my adopted state of Texas, I can be found managing Taste of South Sudan Shea Butter Nilotica organic beauty Line.

 May 30, 2016